Top Dog poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Jake reluctantly accepts Reno as his partner and commits to both solving Lou's murder and stopping the terrorist plot.
 They officially begin working together., moving from reaction to action.

 At 43 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Jake and Reno discover the terrorists are planning to bomb a major public event.
+Of particular interest, this crucial beat Jake and Reno discover the terrorists are planning to bomb a major public event.
 The stakes escalate dramatically, but they don't know the specific target or timing yet., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 69 minutes initiates the final act resolution at 80% of the runtime.
 Reno recovers and Jake discovers the terrorists' target: a championship event.
 With renewed determination and full partnership with Reno, Jake prepares for the final confrontation., demonstrating the transformation achieved throughout the journey.